 The only way to resolve an issue is to identify the cause of it.
 Consumers will have to review their credit reports and identify the reason for the negative impact before anything can be done to resolve it.

 Once the issue is identified, consumers can dispute the errors in an attempt to recover their credit scores.
-Alternatively, consumers may consult credit repair specialists like Credit Sage to help repair the damage on their credit reports and potentially raise the consumer's credit score to new heights.
+Alternatively, consumers may consult credit repair specialists like Credit Sage to help repair the damage on their credit reports.

 There are various reasons credit scores can be impacted negatively with 100 or more points.
 Consumers must review credit reports regularly to reduce the likelihood of this occurring.

-Consulting credit repair specialists like Credit Sage is advised to help repair any damage and ensure your best possible credit score is reflected.
+Consulting credit repair specialists like Credit Sage is advised to help repair any damage and ensure your best possible creditworthiness.